JULY-JUNE ・ 11 MONTHS・ SHARED VOLUNTEER HOUSING OR HOST FAMILY・ TEACH ENGLISH, LANGUAGE ARTS, SCIENCE, MATH

 The Republic of the Marshall Islands (RMI) are a cluster of small islands and atolls in the central Pacific Ocean about 2,000 miles from Hawaii, New Zealand, and the Philippines, and just west of the international date line.
 Its unique geography of five individual islands and 29 low-lying coral atolls, rings of tiny islands enclosing blue-green lagoons bound on the ocean side by coral reef barriers, make for true island life as you are never more than a mile from the water.
 Two distinct environments make up life in this country– commercialized “urban centers” Majuro and Ebeye, and the rest of the atolls, or “outer islands,” where life is carried out in a more traditional sense.

-WorldTeach, in partnership with the Marshall Islands Ministry of Education, have been providing volunteer teaching opportunities in the Marshall Islands since 2002 both in the urban centers and the remote outer islands.
+WorldTeach, in partnership with the Marshall Islands Public School System, have been providing volunteer teaching opportunities in the Marshall Islands since 2002 both in the urban centers and the remote outer islands.
 The new government is very serious about tackling the considerable educational challenges facing the tiny island nation and funds WorldTeach volunteer positions in order to have native speakers teach English in their primary, middle, and secondary schools.
 UNICEF reports that their educational levels are the lowest of the 14 Pacific nations tested.

 Recently, new national curricula and standards have been adopted as part of a vigorous attempt at educational reform, to which WorldTeach volunteers are able to contribute.
 We have seen considerable student progress on the High School Entrance exams as a result of our volunteer initiative.